Pet Poisoning Symptoms: What To Watch For

 - Human medications and supplements: Pet poisoning due to over-the-counter medicines and human prescriptions is so common that around 40% of all phone calls to the American Animal Hospital Association are about pets accidentally swallowing human medications.
-(3) Keep your medications up high and secure.
-For more information, see our previous piece on what to do if your pet eats pills here.
+Keep your medications up high and secure.
+For more information, see our previous piece on what to do if your pet eats your pills.

 - Dangerous, human foods.
 While many of us know to keep chocolate away from our pets, there are many other hazardous foods that our pets will all too happily eat if given a chance.
 Other foods like grapes, candy, avocado, and cinnamon can be deadly to pets.
-For an in-depth list of foods your pet should avoid, check out our dangerous foods piece here.
+Check our blog for an in-depth list of foods your pet should avoid.

 - House plants.
 While house plants can add life and color to our homes, many can be dangerous to our pets.
 Be especially careful during the spring and summer when plants may sprout up in your backyard or garden.